 - Take a real BREAK.
 This pause between terms goes very quickly and it's important to give yourself some space to gather energy for Spring term. - Reflect on both terms and use your grades to help you examine your goals. - Share your experiences with family and supporters. - Clarify your D-Plan thinking.
 Get ready to submit D-Plan choices in early Spring term - Begin thinking about Leave Term funding options and opportunities and discuss those with your advising network.
-Explore opportunities and begin applications. - Now that you know how quickly terms move at Dartmouth-and have discovered more about yourself as a learner-think about course adjustments to balance your workload.
+Explore opportunities and begin applications.

 The following timeline includes tasks for you to accomplish, as well as suggestions for reflection.

 Each term and the breaks between them provide new opportunities for self-exploration that will facilitate your understanding of the meaning and purpose of a liberal arts education while fostering your intellectual and personal development toward academic success and lifelong learning.
 ENGAGE with purpose and intention!